Ergon-moe/Bitcoin-Static/doc/getblocktemplatelight.md

 and `submitminingsolution` [9].

-There is an ASCII diagram with additional explanations of the Merkle branch construction in the Bitcoin Cash Node source code [4].
+There is an ASCII diagram with additional explanations of the Merkle branch construction in the Bitcoin Static source code [4].

 ### Appendix B - Computation of Merkle root from coinbase + branch